deadlydog/PowerShell.GitClean/ReadMe.md

 - `RepositoryPath`: Path that was used to run the command.
 - `DirectorySearchDepth`: Depth that was used to run the command.
+- `CalculateDiskSpaceReclaimed`: Whether or not the disk space reclaimed was calculated.
 - `NumberOfGitRepositoriesFound`: Number of git repositories that were found.
 - `GitRepositoriesCleaned`: Array of the git repository directory paths that were cleaned.
 - `GitRepositoriesWithUntrackedFiles`: Array of the git repository directory paths that were not cleaned due to having untracked files.
 - `Duration`: How long the operation took to complete.
+- `DiskSpaceReclaimed`: The amount of disk space that was reclaimed by the git clean operations. -1 if `CalculateDiskSpaceReclaimed` was not provided.

 ### Examples